 Section 2. – Budgeting

 On or before July 1 of each year, the Trust shall prepare a tentative annual written budget of the district’s expected income and expenditures, including a contingency fund.
-The Trust shall, in addition, compute a proposed millage rate within the one half mil cap approved by the electorate necessary to fund the tentative budget and, prior to adopting a final budget, comply with the provisions of Sec 200.065, F.S. relating to the method of fixing millage, and shall fix the final millage rate by resolution of the Trust.
-The adopted budget and final millage rate shall be certified and delivered to the Board of County Commissioners as soon as possible following the Trust’s adoption of the final budget and millage rate pursuant to chapter 200 F.S. or as otherwise limited in Sec.
-125.901, F.S.
+The Trust shall, in addition, compute a proposed millage rate within the one half mil cap approved by the electorate necessary to fund the tentative budget and, prior to adopting a final budget, comply with the provisions of §200.065, Fla.
+Stat. relating to the method of fixing millage, and shall fix the final millage rate by resolution of the Trust.
+The adopted budget and final millage rate shall be certified and delivered to the Board of County Commissioners as soon as possible following the Trust’s adoption of the final budget and millage rate pursuant to Chapter 200, Fla.
+Stat.. or as otherwise limited in § 125.901, Fla.
+Stat.

 Section 3. - Elections and Vacancies